Skip to content

 Unified inbox.
 Pulls WhatsApp, SMS, Booking.com messages, Airbnb, web chat and email into one screen with guest context (reservation, room type, previous stays).
 The Booking.com partner API documentation describes the messaging webhook that most platforms tap into.
 Without a unified inbox, front-desk staff swivel between four apps and lose track of who replied.

 Automated pre-arrival sequences.
-Welcome message, upsell nudge, online check-in link, parking instructions, sent on scheduled triggers from the PMS reservation status.
-This is where the labour savings concentrate.
+Welcome message, upsell nudge, check-in instructions, parking details, and arrival reminders sent on scheduled triggers from reservation status.
+The demo should prove what happens when a booking is modified, cancelled, or moved to a different room.

 Upsell and ancillary revenue.
 Targeted offers (early check-in, room upgrade, F&B pre-orders) delivered through the same channel guests already use.
 This is where messaging platforms recoup their cost.